Support Centre

 • 25% in British Columbia

-• political sentiment (e.g., party support, voter turnout)
+• Political sentiment (e.g., voter turnout, party support)

-• public health concerns (e.g., risk factors, birth weight, health outcomes)
+• Public health (e.g., risk factors, birth weights)

-• technology (e.g., social media use, cell phone adoption)
+• Technology adoption (e.g., social media or cell phone use)

 A bubble map version of the 'Ice Cream Lovers by Canadian Province' represented in the choropleth map above.
 The names of the provinces appear over each one in white text outlined in black, and the provinces themselves are all the same shade of light pink.
 Each province has a dark pink circle on it of various sizes, representing the amount of ice cream lovers in each province.
 The provinces with the largest circles have icons of ice cream sundaes and cones over them.
 The background is a light to dark blue gradient.